 Poor driving record

 A driving record can turn up violations such as speeding tickets and crimes including DUIs or hit-and-run accidents.
-These records can be incredibly useful for companies that are hiring full-time drivers or for job openings in which driving is a significant part of the responsibilities.
-For some positions, a poor driving history can keep a job seeker from getting the job they’ve applied for.
+These records can be incredibly useful for companies hiring full-time drivers or job openings in which driving is a significant part of the responsibilities.
+For some positions, poor driving history can keep a job seeker from getting the job they’ve applied for.

 Contact Barada Associates for Extensive Background Screening Reports